Puppy Temperament Tests: Guide to Understanding Puppy Testing

 - Reaction to distraction such as dropped chair or jogger running past

-More specific tests might then be added to assess a dog’s suitability as a therapy dog, such as how he reacts to wheelchairs, people with canes, or unexpected body postures and movements.
+More we might then add specific tests to assess a dog’s suitability as a therapy dog, such as how he reacts to wheelchairs, people with canes, or unexpected body postures and movements.

 Shelter Puppy Temperament Tests